MonashBioinformaticsPlatform/RNAsik-pipe/docs/docs.md

 sudo apt-get install openjdk-8-jdk ant golang-go
 ```

-extras, these are optional dependencies, but `tmux` especially recommended as pipeline run could take some time to complete
+**Extras**, these are optional dependencies, but `tmux` especially recommended as pipeline run could take some time to complete
-_provided you are going to run on remote machine (server), which is also recommended_
+_provided you are doing this on remote machine (server), which is also recommended_

 - `htop`
 - `tmux`